 For every transitioning transgender man, attaining physically masculine attributes is an important stage in a profound, all-encompassing journey and includes not just one’s body, but the mind, spirit and emotions as well.

-Top surgery (also called mastectomy) can achieve a sculpted, flat chest that reflects the ideal image of a strong and confident man.
-In a just a few hours, Dr. Satterwhite’s natural-looking results can create a positive impact and ripple effect on the rest of his FTM patients’ lives.
+Top surgery in San Francisco can achieve a sculpted, flat chest that reflects the ideal image of a strong and confident man.
+In a just a few hours, our natural-looking results can create a positive impact and ripple effect on the rest of FTM patients’ lives.

-When you enter our San Francisco offices to meet with Dr. Satterwhite, you will truly encounter a home away from home.
+When you enter our San Francisco offices to meet with our team, you will truly encounter a home away from home.
 Our friendly, welcoming staff, state-of-the-art equipment and technology, and chic, soothing décor ensures an outstanding patient experience in a spa-like sanctuary.